The easiest way to install Xcode is using the Mac App Store.

 This can still be a long process, so keep reading if you know how to use the command line and want to save the most time.

-Installing Xcode from the command line — Fastest but complicated
+Installing Xcode from the command line — Even faster but complicated

 The fastest method to download and install Xcode is also the most complicated.
 It uses the aria2 command-line download utility that can open up to 16 connections.
 This makes the download much faster.